devzx90/bitcoin2/doc/README_windows.txt

 -----
 Unpack the files into a directory and run bitcoin2-qt.exe.

-Bitcoin2 Core is the original Bitcoin2 client and it builds the backbone of the network.
+Bitcoin 2 Core is the original Bitcoin 2 client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin2 transactions;
+However, it downloads and stores the entire history of Bitcoin 2 transactions;
-depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+depending on the speed of your computer and network connection, the synchronization process can take anywhere from several minutes to a day or more.